mahyarkoy/nmn2/tools/README.txt

-parse_sps2.py: parses a given line into a set of sps2 phrases: (is (and beak black)) create_db_cub.py: generates batches for training, evaluating and testing for nmn model, from cub data set and sps2 parses. train_test_split.mat: split from Mohamed on cub.
+parse_sps2.py: parses a given line into a set of sps2 phrases: (is (and beak black)) create_db_cub.py: generates batches for training, evaluating and testing for nmn model, from cub data set and sps2 parses. train_test_split.mat: split from Mohamed on cub. zero_shot_calc.py: evaluates the task of zeroshot learning from nmn results.